On diffeomorphisms of even-dimensional discs: Introduction

 \begin{atheorem} The rational homotopy groups of $\Omega^{2n+1}_0 (\tfrac{\mr{Top}}{\mr{Top}(2n)})$ are supported in degrees $* \in \bigcup_{r \geq 2} [2r(n-2)-1, 2rn-2]$. \end{atheorem}

 We refer to the range of degrees $[2r(n{-}2)-1,2rn-2]$ as the \emph{$2r$th band}.
-Bands may overlap.
-There are odd bands as well as a second band, but part of Theorem \ref{thm:HtyF} is that the rational homotopy groups in these vanish.
+As long as $2r \leq n-2$ the $2r$th band is disjoint from the others, but beyond this the bands overlap.
+There are in principle also odd bands as well as a second band, but part of \cref{thm:HtyF} is that these contribute trivially.